If you are considering dental implants, or have questions, you should contact us at our Vinton, VA office: (540) 790-6050 and schedule a consultation.

 Who is a Candidate?

 Anyone who maintains a good level of oral hygiene and has solid overall health is considered a good candidate.
 Also, patients who lack enough supportive bone mass are not good candidates, at least initially, which is unfortunate because implants can be used in any number of dental procedures.
-Fortunately, procedures such as bone grafts and sinus lifts can be done to strengthen a patient’s jawbone to prepare them for dental implants.
+Fortunately, oral surgeries such as bone grafts and sinus lifts can be done to strengthen a patient’s jawbone to prepare them for dental implants.

 Are Dental Implants the Right Choice?